 Rheumatoid Arthritis Treatment

-Rheumatoid arthritis (RA) is an inflammatory autoimmune disease that impacts over a million people in the United States.
+Rheumatoid arthritis (RA) is an inflammatory autoimmune disease that impacts over 1.3 million people in the United States.

 The body’s immune system normally protects and fights against infections.
 When rheumatoid arthritis is present, that same immune system mistakenly attacks the joints and sometimes other organs and body systems.
 This causes inflammation.